commitsun/pms-deprecated/connector_pms_wubook/tests/README.rst

 :Summary: **Change** the Room Type in a Reservation **modifies** the Room Type Availability in the corresponding Plan in Wubook.

-:Procedure: Change the Room Type in a reservation to any room type binded to the Hotel Channel Connector Backend.
+:Procedure: Change the Room Type in a reservation to any room type binded to the Pms Channel Connector Backend.

 :Result: The availability is modified according to the change done.